laser cutting

 Therefore, the melting process should be carried out gradually.
 The final cutting will form a wave-shaped pattern.

-This cutting technology is very suitable for cutting materials that can have an exothermic reaction with oxygen, such as copper and aluminum.
+This cutting technology is particularly suitable for materials that can undergo an exothermic reaction with oxygen, such as copper and aluminum.

 In the blowing off of the melted material, the commonly used auxiliary gases are mainly inert gases of various types.